AmoghGupta/ReactJSProject/readme.txt

-TTo run this project run:
+To run this project run:
 npm install

-// run webpack using
-webpack --watch

 // run project using
-live-server public/
+npm run dev-server